Bootcamp2025-Pega/instructions/README.md

   * adjust the title / add description and click `Create pull request` button

   * you will see the pull request page.
 Wait few seconds for **CI/CD Pipeline** check to appear.
-You can view details of the pipeline run by click its name.
+You can view details of the pipeline run by clicking its name.
   ![alt text](img/pr-overview.png)

   * Once the pipeline will pass, merge the PR (`Merge pull request` button).